SpecterOps/ipc-research/docs/subpages/RPC.rst

 Introduction
 ============

-Jared Atkinson introduced the capability abstraction methodology last year to build more robust detections using built-in (Windows Security Events) and commercial tooling (Various different EDR products).
+Jared Atkinson introduced the capability abstraction methodology in 2019 to build more robust detections using built-in (Windows Security Events) and commercial tooling (Various different EDR products).
 This process takes an attack technique, lists out the tools that can perform that attack, and then breaks down the layers of technology used under